 Books, eBooks, and other Library materials can be searched using the Online Catalog.
 You can search the catalog by general Subject such as History, however you can narrow you search by a specific time period (History 20th Century) or region (History North America).
 There are two main categories of books: general and reference.
 General books (located in the "Stacks" on the lower floor) can be checked out and are often used for more in-depth research.
 Reference books (located on the upper floor) do not circulate but can be useful for acquiring an overview on a topic.

 A few selected Library general and reference titles for History are listed below.

 United States History

 The Library subscribes to online databases that provide access to full-text magazines, scholarly journals, newspaper articles, and eBooks.
 Since databases are subscriptions that contain copyrighted written materials, off-campus access is password protected.
-To search from home you will first need to apply for a password using the link at the top of the Databases Web page.
+To search from home you will first need to log in using your MyVVC credentials.
 The following databases are suggested for History related research: